srah89/unsupervised-SEAL/knowledge-incorporation/README.md

 ```

 ### 3. Query server
 To query the server, run either `query_server` or `CPT` for either the single-passage or multi-passage setting respectively.
-This can be set to run on training documents for a round of ReST-EM RL training, or on validation documents for evaluation.
+This can be set to run on training documents for a round of GRPO training, or on validation documents for evaluation.

 ```bash
 sbatch knowledge-incorporation/scripts/query_server.sh
 ```

 ### 4. RL Training
-To run a round of ReST-EM, after running `query_server` on training documents, build the SFT dataset (more documentation in the python file):
+To run GRPO, after running `query_server` on training documents, build the SFT dataset (more documentation in the python file):

 ```bash
 python3 knowledge-incorporation/src/EM/build_SFT_dataset.py <path/to/result/of/run.json>